Sem Ghelardini

 Sem Ghelardini (30 March 1927 – 12 January 1997) was an Italian sculptor and artisan.
-He was known as a master marble-carver and was the founder of Studio Sem in Pietrasanta which has executed the monumental works of many contemporary sculptors, including Henry Moore and Joan Miró.
+He was known as a master marble-carver and was the founder of Studio Sem in Pietrasanta, which has executed the monumental works of many contemporary sculptors, including Henry Moore and Joan Miró.
 Helaine Blumenfeld and Harold F. Clayton are amongst the artists who learned marble carving at his studio.
 Ghelardini died in Pietrasanta, the city of his birth, at the age of 69.
-Studio Sem continues to the present day, directed by his former assistant and collaborator Keara McMartin and his youngest son Pierangelo Ghelardini.
+Studio Sem continues to this day, directed by his former assistant and collaborator Keara McMartin and his youngest son Pierangelo Ghelardini.

 Life and career

 Ghelardini was born in Pietrasanta, a town in the foothills of the Apuan Alps long known for its marble quarries and artisans working in marble.
-Michelangelo had been sent there in 1518 by Pope Leo X to source the marble for the façade of the Basilica of San Lorenzo.
+Michelangelo was sent there in 1518 by Pope Leo X to source the marble for the façade of the Basilica of San Lorenzo.

-As a 15-year-old, Ghelardini became a prominent member of the Italian resistance movement in the region, working with the American forces who would drop off money to fund their activity.
-After the war he studied at art schools in Massa and Florence and then returned to Pietrasanta where he trained as a marble sculptor with Dino Niccolai.
+At the age of 15, Ghelardini became a prominent member of the Italian resistance movement in the region, working with the American forces, who would drop off money to fund their activity.
+After the war, he studied at art schools in Massa and Florence and then returned to Pietrasanta, where he trained as a marble sculptor with Dino Niccolai.
 When the firm they were working for went bankrupt in the early 1950s, Niccolai and Ghelardini opened their own studio specialising in the production of figurative statuary for churches and cemeteries.
 After Niccolai's retirement, Ghelardini carried on the firm which would later become known as Studio Sem.
 The business had thrived in the 1950s and early 1960s with clients from Italy and abroad.
 Amongst the works they executed during that time was a statue of the Madonna for Saint Patrick's Cathedral in New York and the restoration of a bust of Diana for the Versailles Museum.